 Hueytown is a medium-sized city located in the state of Alabama.
 With a population of 15,561 people and four constituent neighborhoods, Hueytown is the 36th largest community in Alabama.

 Hueytown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hueytown is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hueytown who work in office and administrative support (16.74%), sales jobs (10.21%), and management occupations (8.29%).
+There are especially a lot of people living in Hueytown who work in office and administrative support (19.58%), healthcare (8.98%), and sales jobs (8.34%).

 The most common language spoken in Hueytown is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Italian and Spanish.